KILTprotocol/docs/docs/concepts/01_what_is_kilt.md

 ## The Solution

-KILT provides a protocol and the tools for people to manage their own data, and to build a digital identity by collecting credentials issued by trusted entities.
+KILT provides a protocol and the tools for people to manage their own data, and to build a digital identity by collecting Credentials issued by trusted entities.
-Such credentials are not publicly available, but stay within the user's control.
+Such Credentials are not publicly available, but stay within the user's control.
 This is somehow very similar to the approach used for centuries before our data was being monetized by big corporations.

 The core ideas are:

 * Managing user's identities in the form of [Decentralized Identifiers (DID)](https://w3c-ccg.github.io/did-spec/), with the support of the KILT blockchain.
-* Obtaining digital Verifiable credentials about user-specified claims.
+* Obtaining digital Verifiable Credentials about user-specified claims.
-* Supporting revocation of Verifiable credentials by their attesters.
+* Supporting revocation of Verifiable Credentials by their attesters.
-* Presenting and verifying Verifiable credentials in a privacy-preserving and user-controlled way.
+* Presenting and verifying Verifiable Credentials in a privacy-preserving and user-controlled way.